Interns

 If you have any question or concerns about working with an intern, please feel free to reach out to our Programs Director, Casey Gamboni (casey@pinnaclecounselingchicago.com).

-Jamie is a clinical intern under the supervision of Dr. Casey Gamboni and Gianna Saviano.
-Her clinical interests include relationships, sex and intimacy issues, infidelity, life transitions, intergenerational trauma, and complex family dynamics.
+Jamelle is a clinical intern working under the supervision of Dr. Casey Gamboni, LMFT, and Rolando Torres.
+Her clinical interests include navigating life transitions, intergenerational trauma in Asian/Asian American communities, self-esteem challenges, and sports-related performance concerns.

 • Lirone Losoff

 Lirone Losoff is a clinical intern under the supervision of Dr. Casey Gamboni and DJ Watson, with specialized training in Internal Family Systems (IFS) and Intimacy from the Inside Out (IFIO).
-She supports individuals (all relationship configurations), families, and groups, particularly those facing complex family dynamics, intergenerational trauma, identity development, multicultural identity, and the unique challenges associated with neurodivergent experiences like ADHD.
-Her clinical interests include traumatic stress (e.g., PTSD, CPTSD), anxiety, depression, emotional awareness, relationship issues, family dynamics, and life transitions.
+She works with individuals, families, and groups, focusing on complex family dynamics, intergenerational trauma, identity development, multicultural identity, and neurodivergent experiences like ADHD.
+Her clinical interests include trauma (PTSD, CPTSD), anxiety, depression, relationship issues, and life transitions.

-Lirone’s therapeutic approach is culturally informed and relational, drawing from neuroscience, systemic modalities, experiential therapy, and parts work.
-As an abolitionist therapist, she is committed to non-coercive, non-paternalistic care, even in crisis situations.
-Lirone emphasizes safety building and the cultivation of care networks before crises occur, working from a non-carceral standpoint that prioritizes healing and growth.
-She believes that true relational healing requires an understanding of the broader systems and contexts that impact clients' lives.
+Lirone’s therapeutic approach is culturally informed and relational, integrating neuroscience, systemic modalities, experiential therapy, and parts work.
+As an abolitionist therapist, she prioritizes non-coercive care, emphasizing safety building and creating care networks before crises arise.
+She believes relational healing requires understanding the systems and contexts shaping clients’ lives, fostering empowerment and growth.

-Clients often describe Lirone as compassionate, grounded, and insightful.
-She creates a warm, non-judgmental space where clients feel heard, respected, and safe to explore their vulnerabilities.
-Lirone’s style is deeply relational and attuned, fostering strong connections and promoting healing that honors each client’s unique needs and experiences.
-She sees her role as a guide and collaborator, helping clients slow down their inner dialogue, develop self-compassion, and gain a deeper understanding of themselves and each other.
+Clients describe Lirone as compassionate, grounded, and insightful.
+She creates a warm, non-judgmental space where clients feel respected and safe to explore their vulnerabilities.
+Her relational and attuned style helps clients develop self-compassion, slow down their inner dialogue, and gain deeper understanding of themselves and their relationships.

-Lirone has completed her graduate coursework in Couple and Family Therapy at Northeastern Illinois University.
-She is Level 3 trained in Internal Family Systems (IFS) and Level 2 trained in Intimacy from the Inside Out (IFIO), the relational model of IFS.
-Lirone also serves as a Program Assistant (PA) for the IFS Institute, where she assists in facilitating IFS trainings.
+Lirone completed her graduate coursework in Couple and Family Therapy at Northeastern Illinois University.
+She is Level 3 trained in Internal Family Systems (IFS) and Level 2 trained in Intimacy from the Inside Out (IFIO).
+As a Program Assistant for the IFS Institute, she supports IFS trainings and collaborative learning.